atav928/aquasec-api/README.md

 * WorkloadAuth - usage to get auth token for workload tasks
 * API - used to run api calls against CSPM or Workload
 * Baseline version to interact with CSPM Enterprise and Workload
+* GET is built out to handle almost any api call you need.
+You just need to figure out the endpoint and pass the url path through the __workload_protection__ or __cspm__

 ## Version